anderson-aristotle/html-css-layout/README.md

 ### Lab: Media Queries

-Revisit the basic site from the previous `float-site` branch exercise, and add a new effect that triggers when you shrink the screen below 800px wide.
+Revisit the basic site from the previous `flex-site` branch exercise, and add a new effect that triggers when you shrink the screen below 800px wide.

 ## Static vs Fixed Positioning